Merzouk-Ilyes/Projet-2CS-Front/README.md

 ## How use this app as a developer

+#Using Docker
 1. git clone the repo
 2. run docker compose-up

+#Old way
+1.git clone
+2.npm install for all the repositories
+3.run all project repos
+4.the the reduis server (use wsl for windows)

 if you have any question don't hesitate to ask :+1: